All Collections

 How do I set Sage 50 up to produce the right data?

-• Each pay period, simply go to reports, select AE Report PAPDIS v1 and input the pay period you want to export a file for.
+Once you are set up, each pay period, simply go to reports, select AE Report PAPDIS v1 and input the pay period you want to export a file for.

 Did this answer your question?